Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 - Output key material `okm` of length `L_bl` of `KDF` is a valid input blinding factor `tau` of `BL-Blind-Public-Key` and `BL-Blind-Secret-Key`.

+  It is permissible for some `KDF` outputs to not be valid blinding factors, as long as this happens with negligible probability - see section [Design Rationale: Using a MAC].

 - Output key material `okm` of length `L_mac` of `KDF` is a valid input MAC key `k` of `MAC-Tag(k, m)` and `MAC-Verify(k, m, t)`.

+  It is permissible for some `KDF` outputs to not be valid MAC keys, as long as this happens with negligible probability - see section [Design Rationale: Using a MAC].

 We denote a concrete ARKG instance by the pattern `ARKG-BL-KEM-MAC-KDF`, substituting the chosen instantiation for the `BL`, `KEM`, `MAC` and `KDF` parts.